-- Unexpected events or any other externalities can cause a sudden meltdown of the generated data and set assumptions ruling out every alterations.
+- Unexpected events or any other externalities can cause a sudden meltdown of the generated data and set assumptions ruling out every alteration.

 - Forecasts have their own impact, which can be accurate or inaccurate.
 The business actions are based on factors that cannot be included as variables.
 This concept has a knot and in the undetermined scenario, the hierarchy becomes too much dependent on the figures.

 Business can never be stagnant; with the turbulent market movements, it faces ups & downs every day.
-A lot of conditions affect this surge and dump of the business and to stay on the side of prosperity at any situation, ERP plays an important role.
-Here's how the forecasting module in erp works:
+A lot of conditions affect this surge and dump of the business and to stay on the side of prosperity in any situation, ERP plays an important role.
+Here’s how the forecasting module in ERP works:

-- Demand forecasting: Demand forecasting is the way of predicting the amount of orders a business can receive in the next time.
+Demand forecasting is the way of predicting the number of orders a business can receive the next time.
 This predicted figure is based on the past records or the demand arc and the current scenario of the product or service in the market competition.
 When coupled with CRM, the ERP can predict which demands can convert in the long run.

-- Financial Forecasts: ERP predicts the cost and revenue flow of future, which helps in the formation of the budget.
-Also, a business can analyze how much capital it might have to borrow to meet an unprecedented future demands.
+ERP predicts the cost and revenue flow of the future, which helps in the formation of the budget.
+Also, a business can analyze how much capital it might have to borrow to meet unprecedented future demands.
 Financial forecasting is imperative when long-term projects are considered.